junxit/us-congress-bills-113/metadata.md

 - 2014-01-23 — Placed on the Union Calendar, Calendar No. 247.
 - 2014-01-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-331, Part I.
 - 2014-01-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-331, Part I.
+- 2014-01-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-01-27 — Considered as unfinished business. (consideration: CR H1259-1260)
+- 2014-01-27 — Considered under suspension of the rules. (consideration: CR H1255-1257)
+- 2014-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2166.
+- 2014-01-27 — Mrs. Lummis moved to suspend the rules and pass the bill, as amended.
+- 2014-01-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 24). (text: CR H1255)
+- 2014-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 24).(text: CR H1255)